 Can I get an Amen from the congregation, please?

-2014 Cardinal Nation.
-This the first stop of this upcoming eight (hopefully
+training 2014 Cardinal Nation.
+This the first stop of this upcoming

-many peaks, valleys, challenges, accomplishments, smiles and
+will be many peaks, valleys, challenges, accomplishments, smiles and

 “They’re gonna make it after all.”

 Happy Birthday, Hank

 WDBX-FM Sunday Sports Review

 posted February 7